TimiMakkonen/android-minesweeper/README.md

   * Keeps count of non-finished background tasks using 'CounterWithCallbackOnZero'-class, which in turn updates 'MutableLiveData' to tell UI when background task is in progress.
+* Moved loading of minesweeper games from 'MinesweeperModelModule' (di) to 'MinesweeperRepository'.
+  * Now loading is initialised by the constructor of 'GameViewModel'.
+  * This enables app to load faster and show a spinning progress bar when loading the initial game.
 * Modified 'SolutionViewModel'-class to start long lasting tasks in background using 'BackgroundTaskRunner'-class.
 * 'MinesweeperRepository' is now thread-safe, as long as its internal 'LocalStorage' and 'AndroidMinesweeperGame' are.
+* Turned 'saveFileIsCorrupted'-'shared preference' into observable in 'MinesweeperRepository' and 'LiveData' in 'GameViewModel'.
 * Updated some Android dependencies.
 * Added missing 'numberOfRows' and 'numberOfColumns' attributes in 'MinesweeperGridView'.